Touring caravan holiday in Wales: an itinerary for adventurous families

 We spent three hours looking around.
 The girls did the caves at a pace, so if you have kids slightly older than ours you might spend longer in them.

-At £55 for a family of four, it was our ‘big day out’ of our Welsh holiday, but there was plenty to keep both the kids and adults entertained, and the story of the caves is told really well through audio guides and interactive displays in the museum.
+At £55 for a family of four (price correct in 2019), it was our ‘big day out’ of our Welsh holiday, but there was plenty to keep both the kids and adults entertained, and the story of the caves is told really well through audio guides and interactive displays in the museum.

 If you have fans of caves, dinosaurs and farm animals in your family then it’s a great day out in the Brecon Beacons.